Go for the glow.

 When you’re in the mindset to document the season, you’ll find that your camera roll fills with images that make your heart skip an extra beat.
 Make sure to capture details of your days: the big, the little, the messy, the joyous.
-Welcome in both the good and the bad images — finding beauty in the blurry and authenticity in the imperfection.
-The entire story will be waiting on your camera roll for you to revisit, year round.
-Even better?
-Once the season is over, tell the full story in print.
+It's the simplest of holiday photography tips that's seemingly always forgotten.